andypbrowne/andypbrowne2022/content/work/personal-branding.md

 date = ""
 +++

-> ## A brand is not necessarily visual.
-It’s a promise of an experience
+<h2 class="serif-hero">A brand is not necessarily visual.
+It’s a promise of an experience</h2>

 <p class="caption">Sean Adams, as referenced in brand thinking and the <a href="http://debbiemillman.com/brandthinking/definition-of-brand.php" target="_blank">definition of brand</a></p>